jrhazlett/pretty_printer_for_humans/README.md

 `pformatAsyncMultiThreaded( arg, { /*options*/ } )`

-This takes the same 'arg' and options as the original function.
-This is also async, and will run the string processing in its own processing thread via a web worker.
+WARNING: This function is not importable through the root prettyPrinterForHumans library, and instead uses its own import.
+This is so users can run the library in non-Nodejs environments.

-WARNING:
+This takes the same 'arg' and options as the sync function.
+This shifts `pformatSync()`'s workload to a 2nd thread.

-Any limitations specific to workers still apply. ( ie attempting to clone functions / functions )
+WARNING: Any limitations specific to workers still apply. ( ie attempting to clone functions, and environmental limitations )

 The library doesn't attempt to serialize the data ahead of time because this would mean either cloning the data structure, which would defeat the point of using another thread, or it would require editing the argument itself,